b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Well what the fuck.

 Silent treatment, getting bound up *again* and escalated to the governor over all the land.
-By the way, there is no law against a man's belief.
+By the way, there is  [no law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) against a man's belief.

+&nbsp;

 > ***30** And it came to pass that when he was brought before Alma and the chief judge, he did go on in the same manner as he did in the land of Gideon; yea, ==he went on to blaspheme==.*
 >
 > ***31** And he did rise up in ==great swelling words before Alma==, and did revile against the priests and teachers, accusing them of leading away the people after the silly traditions of their fathers, for the sake of glutting on the labors of the people.*

-Yeah I bet Korihor is getting a bit impatient.
+Yeah I bet Korihor is getting quite impatient.
 He's observing that this group of people has conflated belief with knowledge, and has been met with getting arrested and forcibly brought before law enforcement.

 Quick side note: Verse 30 says Korihor is blaspheming.